itsapumpkinpie/cbt-dictionary-backend/README.md

 ⚠️ **ONGOING DEVELOPMENT** ⚠️

-`сbt-dictionary` is a free web application to help people keep their own diary, based on cognitive behavioural therapy.
+`cbt-dictionary` is a free web application to help people keep their own diary, based on cognitive behavioural therapy.

 ## How to Use